More Than Just Attention: Improving Cross-Modal Attentions with Contrastive Constraints for Image-Text Matching: Introduction

-In ideal cases, a well-trained attention model will ``attend" to all semantically relevant key fragments by assigning large attention weights to them, and ``ignore" irrelevant fragments by outputting small attention weights.
-For example, attention models should output large attention weights for all image regions containing the dog when the word ``dog" is used as a query fragment, and small attention weights for other image fragments, as shown in Figure \ref{fig:fig_1} (b).
-However, since these attention models are trained in a data-driven manner and do not receive any explicit supervision or constraints, they are likely to be driven by biased co-occurrences in the training dataset, and not able to precisely perceive the desired contents.
-As show in Figure \ref{fig:fig_1} (a), the model fails to attend to relevant fragments containing the dog.
-This example illustrates cases that challenge of low attention ``recall".
-Additionally, attention models can suffer from low attention ``precision".
-As shown in Figure \ref{fig:fig_1} (c), the attention weights are driven by context (human body, background, etc.) instead of capturing the concept of ``helmet".
-Admittedly, context provides clues that are critical to detecting small objects.
-However, context also involves certain level of noise, which makes it more difficult to precisely capture the desired contents.
-A possible solution to these limitations is to rely on manual annotations, and then generate attention map ground truth \cite{qiao2018exploring,zhang2019interpretable}.
-However, annotating attention distributions is an ill-defined task, and would be labor-intensive.
+In ideal cases, well-trained cross-modal attention models will attend to the semantically relevant key fragments by assigning large attention weights to them, and ignore irrelevant fragments by producing small attention weights.
+Take Figure~\ref{fig:fig_1}~(b) as an example: when ``dog" is used as a query fragment, the cross-modal attention model is supposed to output large attention weights for all image regions containing the dog, and small attention weights for other irrelevant image fragments.
+However, since the cross-modal attention models of most existing image-text matching methods are trained in a purely data-driven manner and do not receive any explicit supervision or constraints, the learned attention models may not be able to precisely attend to the relevant contents.
+As shown in Figure~\ref{fig:fig_1}~(a), the learned SCAN model~\cite{lee2018stacked}, a state-of-the-art cross-modal attention-based image-text matching model, fails to attend to the relevant image regions containing the dog's main body when using the word ``dog" as the query fragment.
+This example illustrates a false negative case, i.e., a low attention ``recall".
+Additionally, a learned cross-modal attention model might also suffer from false positives (low attention ``precision").
+As shown in Figure~\ref{fig:fig_1}~(c), when using ``helmet" as the query fragment, the SCAN model assigns large attention weights to the irrelevant human body and background areas.
+A possible solution to these limitations is to rely on manually generated attention map ground truth to supervise the training process of cross-modal attention models~\cite{qiao2018exploring,zhang2019interpretable}.
+However, annotating attention distributions is an ill-defined task, and will be labor-intensive.